Isaiah Wilkins

-Isaiah Wilkins (born September 23, 1995) is an American professional basketball player and coach, currently a graduate assistant for the University of Virginia men’s basketball team.
+Isaiah Wilkins (born September 23, 1995) is an American basketball coach and former player, who is currently an assistant coach for the California Golden Bears men's basketball team.
+Wilkins previously served as a graduate assistant for the University of Virginia men's basketball team.

 College career

 In college, Wilkins made the ACC All-Defensive Team in 2017 and 2018, and was named that conference's Defensive Player of the Year in 2018.
 As a senior in 2017–18, Wilkins averaged 6.0 points, 6.2 rebounds, 1.6 assists, 1.2 steals and 1.4 blocks per game.

 Professional career

 Greensboro Swarm (2018–2019)

 After going undrafted in the 2018 NBA draft, Wilkins joined the Houston Rockets for the 2018 NBA Summer League, but was removed without reason.
 On July 26, 2018, Wilkins joined the Charlotte Hornets on a training camp deal.
 He was waived by the Hornets on October 11.
 He subsequently was added to the roster of the Hornets’ NBA G League affiliate, the Greensboro Swarm.